Hubackova/muni-hydroweb/src/md/students/hrivova.md

 **Research Topics**

-* Ekologické nároky sladkovodních plazivek
+* Ecological preference of freshwater harpacticoids
-* Genetická variabilita sladkovodních klanonožců
+* Genetic variance in freshwater copepods
-* Taxonomie a rozšíření plazivek Evropy
+* Taxonomy and distribution of european harpacticoids

 </div>